Alpha Hormones logo

-At Alpha Hormones® in Pasadena, California, our licensed medical team provides educational consultations to help patients understand the science, safety, and responsible use of peptide-based options such as Bremelanotide.
+At Alpha Hormones® in Pasadena, patients can receive educational consultations with licensed medical providers to better understand the science, safety, and responsible use of Bremelanotide.

 Bremelanotide has become an area of growing interest in sexual wellness and neuroendocrine medicine.
 Through its effects on the melanocortin system, it helps modulate signals that influence libido and mood.